• Home

 Eye Catching and Dazzling

 Wow, does that look cool, there isn't a sexier desktop computer on the market.
 Coolness aside, the iMacs are fun to work with and easy to use.
-They feature a 16:10 wide aspect ratio display perfect for watching movies but more importantly, they enhance productivity because you'll be able to see and do more at the same time.
-With the built-in iSight camera at the top of the display, you'll have fun with video chats (iChat AV) and snapping pictures (Photo Booth).
-No clunky web cams needed.
+They feature a widescreen display perfect for watching movies but more importantly, they enhance productivity because you'll be able to see and do more at the same time.
+With the built-in iSight camera centered at the top of the display, you'll have fun with video chats (iChat AV) and snapping pictures into applications such as Photo Booth.
+No clunky web cams are needed.

 Able to Meet Most Needs

-Whether you're a casual user, prosumer, professional, or gamer you'll be able to configure an iMac to suit your specific needs.
-Apple offers a range of configurations and models to choose from.
-The affordable 20-inch models are ideal for most buyers.
-With a starting price of just $1,199 you'll be sure to find a system for those essential tasks such as email, web browsing, and iLife.
-If you need a more powerful system, you have three pre-configured systems above the base model to choose from with processor speeds up to 3.06GHz.
-The higher end models are able to run the most demanding Apple and third-party applications.
-The iMac can satisfy the demands put forth by a range of users from students to most professionals.
+Whether you're a casual user, prosumer, professional, or gamer you'll be able to choose or configure an iMac to suit your specific needs.
+Apple offers a range of four default configurations but you can customize an iMac to your unique needs.
+The affordable 20-inch model is an ideal choice for buyers who don't need the extra size and specifications offered by the 24-inch models.
+With a starting price of just $1,199 you'll be sure to find an iMac for those essential tasks such as email, web browsing, and iLife.
+If you need a more powerful system, you have three 24-inch pre-configured systems above the base model to choose from that offer processor speeds up to 3.06GHz.
+The higher end models possess a larger viewing area and pack more power to run the most demanding Apple and third-party applications.
+The iMac can satisfy the demands put forth by a range of users including home users, students, gamers and most professionals.

-The 24-inch model offers a more "professional" configuration and serves as an ideal choice for users who don't need a the 8 or quad core performance and expansion options found in the Mac Pro.
-The iMac is the perfect middle of the road solution.
-If you use graphic intensive apps or are interested in a gaming, your iMac can come with as much as 512MB graphics.
-Just configure an iMac to meet your needs.
-It's that simple.
+The 24-inch model offers a more "professional" configuration and serves as an ideal choice for users who don't need a the performance and expansion options found in the quad-core or eight-core Mac Pro.
+The iMac is the perfect middle of the road solution as it offers buyers a great combination of performance, screen size, and features.
+If you use graphic intensive apps or are interested in a gaming, your iMac can come equipped with as much as 512MB graphics.
+Start with one of the base configurations and simply configure an iMac to meet your needs.

 The all in one design of the iMac makes computing on a Mac seamless and enjoyable.
 The new iMac models are more versatile than ever and allow you to: